 Swing trading with options can be a great strategy, particularly if you’re looking for leverage on your investment.

-By exercising swing trading options, you’re gaining the ‘option’ to buy or sell later if certain criteria are met within a defined time period.
+By exercising trading with options, you’re gaining the ‘option’ to buy or sell later if certain criteria are met within a defined time period.
 You put in a call option or a put option depending on whether you’re buying or selling.

 Only commit to the trade if your desired levels are met.
 For this peace of mind, you have to shell out an advance or down payment of sorts.
 If you don’t exercise your option within the time window specified, you’ll lose this initial payment.
 However, it’s less of a loss than if you made the full investment.

-Setup of a Profitable Swing Trading Chart
+Setup of a Profitable Chart

 Moving averages are an important factor in determining support and resistance levels.
 They can also help you determine the current climate of the market.
 There are two key types of moving averages.